 Although on the map the cones and canyons route looked like one gradual descent from Chincaylappa, it was definitely not.
 There were quite a few nasty climbs with one serious climb of 550 meters vertical gain.
 By midday, we began the ascend.
-Because we had dropped down around a 1000m vertical meters, temperatures were much higher than the weeks before.
+Because we had dropped down around 1000m vertical meters, temperatures were much higher than the weeks before.

 More so than the gradients, it was actually the temperature that made for slow going.
 We just weren’t used to it anymore.
-As we got to about half way, temperatures were bearable again and the road improved.
+As we got to about halfway, temperatures were bearable again and the road improved.
 It was a relief to make good grounds on the second part of this unexpected difficult climb.

-Tired as we were, we decided to call it a day around halfway the afternoon.
+Tired as we were, we decided to call it a day around halfway through the afternoon.
 We headed for the town of Puyca, a friendly mountain village with some basic hotels and restaurants.
 The hostel where we checked in, even had a proper hot shower.
 Of course with some typical Peruvian home decoration of tarpaulin on the walls and ceiling.
 But still, a hot shower!
 It had been a week since our last shower.
-On top of that, there were a few very well-stocked shops, so we treated ourselves on lots of chocolate and other goodies.
+On top of that, there were a few very well-stocked shops, so we treated ourselves with lots of chocolate and other goodies.

 This town really reminded us of Colombia.
-The climate was moderate and warm, we saw palm trees, lots of fruit, and the houses were colorful.
+The climate was moderate and warm, we saw palm trees, and the houses were colorful.
 Around the central square were restaurants, shops, and hostels.
 People were sitting outside drinking coffee and chatting.
 Even a Peruvian cowboy on a horse paraded by.
 It made us a little bit nostalgic about Colombia.

 We were expecting an easy last 25 kilometers downhill from Alca but were devastated to find a washboard road with horrible headwinds to boot.
 What was supposed to be all smiling faces down to Cotahuasi, was actually a grumpy ride.
-Until we finally hit tarmac.
+Until we finally hit the tarmac.

 End of part one of the Cones and Canyons route.
 Part two is described in a separate blog.
 For any questions about the route, road conditions, shops, camping spots, and so on, don’t hesitate to leave contact us.